7 on 7 Tournament Rules

 STRIPPING OF POSSESSION

-A player MAY NOT Punch, strike, strip, steal, or attempt to steal the ball from a player in possession of the ball.
-The resulting penalty will be 5 “yards” from the spot of the foul (or from line of scrimmage if penalty occurs behind line of scrimmage) and a replay of down.
+• Players MAY NOT Punch, strike, strip, steal, or attempt to steal the ball from a player in possession of the ball; results in a 5 yard penalty from the spot of the foul (or from line of scrimmage if penalty occurs behind line of scrimmage) and a replay of down.

 OBSTRUCTING THE RUNNER